awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 respectively, along with a `HashFunction`.
 These constructs will use the provided hash function to compute the checksum as the data is being read.

-Further down the middleware chain, this hashing body will be wrapped once more in an aws-chunked body.
-This body is used to format the underlying data source into aws-chunked content encoding.
+Further down the middleware chain this hashing body will be wrapped once more, in an `aws-chunked` body.
+This body is used to format the underlying data source into `aws-chunked` content encoding.

 Today the [`AwsChunkedReader`](https://github.com/awslabs/smithy-kotlin/blob/5773afb348c779b9e4aa9689836844f21a571908/runtime/auth/aws-signing-common/common/src/aws/smithy/kotlin/runtime/auth/awssigning/internal/AwsChunkedReader.kt)
 has the following signature: